andrewdaoust/cka-prep/docs/fundamentals/chapter03.md

 apt-get install -y docker.io
 ```

 6. Add a new repo for Kubernetes.
-Create the file and add an entry for the main repo for the distro we are using (Ubunutu in my case).
+Create the file and add an entry for the main repo for the distro we are using (Ubuntu in my case).
 Even though we are using Ubuntu 18.04, we'll use the `kubernetes-xenial` repo.
 Also include the keyword `main`  Note there are four sections to the entry.

 Creating the file: